 (3) Supplementary explanation concerning the market value of financial instruments

-The market value of financial instruments includes value based on market price or value calculated in a reasonable manner when there is no market price.
-As fluctuation is factored into this calculated value, the selection of differing preconditions and the like may cause the fair value to change.
+As fluctuation is factored into a calculation for the market value of financial instruments, the selection of differing preconditions and the like may cause the calculated value to change.

 2. Market value of financial instruments